Eekk2k2/HRTDS/README.md

 - `static std::string Compose(const HRTDS& hrtds)`: Composes a HRTDS object into a content string.

 -   `HRTDS_VALUE& operator[](const std::string &key)`: Access a field by name.

+> The `HRTDS` class has other member functions, but these are not meant for the end user to interact with.
+Functions such as - but not limited to - `DefineField(...)`, `DeclareStructure(...)`, `RetrieveStructureDeclaration(...)` are primarily there for the parser.
+Although I won't come after you if you do choose to use them.

 ### `hrtds::Value`